Ronaldo double earns point for Juventus at Roma

 Roma captain Edin Dzeko, who was close to joining Juventus in the close season, was inches away when his shot struck the foot of the post.

-Pirlo’s side was left with a mountain to climb when a clumsy challenge from Rabiot on the 62nd minute earned him a second booking.
+Pirlo’s side were left with a mountain to climb when a clumsy challenge from Rabiot on the 62nd minute earned him a second booking.

 Comments